SEO

 Hackers can hack your site.
 They are criminals who always find a way to attack someone online and access the website’s data without permission.

-A survey done by Accenture shows that in 2021 there was a 31% increase of attacks per company worldwide.
+A survey by Accenture shows that in 2021, attacks per company worldwide increased by 31%.

 Source: Accenture

-If your website gets hacked, attackers can perform a negative on-page SEO and rewrite your content with toxic and negative terms, which can trigger a warning from Google or even shut down your site for a while.
+If your website gets hacked, attackers can perform negative on-page SEO and rewrite your content with toxic and negative terms, which can trigger a warning from Google or even shut down your site temporarily.

 How to Prevent Getting Hacked?